Medical Policy: 02.04.68

 The use of a multibiomarker disease activity score for rheumatoid arthritis (eg, Vectra® DA score) is considered investigational in all situations.

 There is limited evidence that treatment decisions can be influenced by the Vectra DA score.
-There are no RCTs comparing the use of the Vectra DA score with an alternative method of measuring disease activity; as a result, there is no direct evidence that the Vectra DA test improves outcomes.
+There are no RCTs comparing the use of the Vectra DA score with an alternative method of measuring disease activity.
+Additionally, there are no RCTs of Vectra DA as an adjunct to other disease activity measures compared with using the disease activity measures alone.
+As a result, there is no direct evidence that the Vectra DA test improves outcomes.

-Serum biomarker panel testing with proprietary algorithms and/or index scores for the diagnosis of systemic lupus erythematosus and other connective tissue diseases (eg. Avise CDT assay, Avsie PG, Avise SLE, and Avise SLE+) is considered investigational.
+Serum biomarker panel testing with proprietary algorithms and/or index scores for the diagnosis of systemic lupus erythematosus and other connective tissue diseases (eg. Avise CDT assay, Avsie PG, Avise SLE, Avise SLE+, and SLE-key® Rule Out) is considered investigational.

 There is uncertainty about how the use of a serum biomarker panel test for SLE would change patient management.
 The evidence is insufficient to determine the effects of the technology on health outcomes.